 Kāpiti ratepayers have invested proactively in our water infrastructure and services, and we're well positioned for the future.

-There's currently no concrete plan for how councils will be reimbursed once our water assets are nationalised.
-We do know the Government will not pay us what they're worth.
+There's currently no concrete plan for how councils will be reimbursed once our water assets are transferred to Entity G. We do know the Government will not pay us what they're worth.

 We're very aware that losing three waters assets also impacts our ability to borrow for other community-based infrastructure and improvements.